mpaiva/blog/_pages/about.md

 <small>General Electric, Rio de Janeiro</small>

-My career started as an electrical designer, fresh out of technical high school, working for GE in a Six Sigma environment, learning from the best in the industry then.
-I was fortunate enough to have experienced the traditional technical drafting with steel nib ink pen on paper.
+My career started as an electrical designer, working for GE in a Six Sigma environment, and probably the last generation to practice the traditional technical drafting with steel nib ink pen on paper, before the computer-aid drafting (CAD).